top of page

 The strategy that will be explicitly taught is:

 -Take on a variety of roles within groups: each group should decide on the main roles for a team member that can be changed as the planning process evolves.
 Roles may include recorder, original movement creator, researcher, the group leader.
-In formative planning earlier this unit students should have already focused on performing in these roles.
+In formative planning earlier in this unit students should have already focused on performing in these roles.

 Communication - Give and receive meaningful feedback